Shirley Kinsey

-Shirley Kinsey (née Pooler; born February 7, 1946) is a Los Angeles-based philanthropist, art collector, and former school teacher known, along with husband Bernard and son Khalil, as the owner of Kinsey Collection, one of the largest private collections of African-American history and art in the world.
+Shirley Kinsey (née Pooler; born February 7, 1946) is an American philanthropist, art collector, and former school teacher known, along with husband Bernard and son Khalil, as the owner of Kinsey Collection, one of the largest private collections of African-American history and art in the world.

 Early life and education

 Shirley was born to Erma and Eddie Pooler on February 7, 1946, in Lake City, Florida.
 She attended university at Florida A&M University, where she met Bernard Kinsey, her future husband, following her arrest at a civil rights protest.
 She graduated with a degree in English in 1967.
 Shirley and Bernard married the same year and set a goal of travelling the world together.
 The couple was married in Tallahassee at the First Baptist Institutional Church, followed by a reception in the faculty lounge at the university.
 Following graduation she was hired as a teacher with the Compton Unified School District.
 She later returned to school, graduating in 1976 from Pepperdine University with a master's degree in multi-cultural education.